 - Have learning difficulties / disabilities

 - Are looked after children

 - Are statemented

 - Have a child protection plan

-- Are age 14-16

 Student - is taken to refer to anyone undertaking study at the College.
 Although their age may determine action, their welfare is our concern.

 The Safeguarding Policy therefore encompasses the following main areas: